Microsoft

-Microsoft has been dominant in the IBM PC–compatible operating system market and the office software suite market since the 1990s.
-Its best-known software products are the Windows line of operating systems and the Microsoft Office and Microsoft 365 suite of productivity applications, which most notably include the Word word processor, Excel spreadsheet editor, and the PowerPoint presentation program.
-Its flagship hardware products are the Surface lineup of personal computers and Xbox video game consoles, the latter of which includes the Xbox network; the company also provides a range of consumer Internet services such as Bing web search, the MSN web portal, the Outlook.com (Hotmail) email service and the Microsoft Store.
+Microsoft has been dominant in the IBM PC–compatible operating system and office software suite markets since the 1990s.
+Its best-known software products are the Windows line of operating systems and the Microsoft Office and Microsoft 365 suite of productivity applications, which most notably include the Word word processor, Excel spreadsheet editor, and PowerPoint presentation program.
+Its flagship hardware products are the Surface lineup of PCs and the Xbox brand of video game consoles, the latter including the Xbox network.
+The company also offers online services such as Bing web search, the MSN web portal, the Outlook.com (Hotmail) email service, and the Microsoft Store.
 In the enterprise and development fields, Microsoft most notably provides the Azure cloud computing platform, Microsoft SQL Server database software, and Visual Studio.

-In April 2019, Microsoft became the third public U.S. company to be valued at over $1 trillion.
-It has been criticized for its monopolistic practices, and the company's software received criticism for problems with ease of use, robustness, and security.
-More recently, it has been criticized for its role in providing services to Israel during the Gaza war.
+Microsoft became the third publicly traded U.S. company to be valued at over $1 trillion in April 2019.
+It has been criticized for monopolistic practices, and the company's software received criticism for problems with ease of use, robustness, and security.
+Microsoft has also been criticized for its role in providing services to Israel during the Gaza war.